helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Democrats are going to proudly run on the fact that we turned the economy around.</h3 quote>
+<h3 quote align='center'>What really matters is the name you succeed in imposing on the facts not the facts themselves.</h3 quote>

 ---